hi-names-nat/hi-names-nat/README.md

 - JavaScript & Typescript + React / React Native
 - Windows, Linux, and Mac Deployment and Development

-I'm currently looking for work, so I'd love to hear from anyone for any reason whatsoever.
-Email me at [natalie.soltis@outlook.com](mailto:natalie.soltis@outlook.com)!
+I'm currently looking for work, so I'd love to hear from anyone for any reason whatsoever!
+Email me at [natalie.soltis@outlook.com](mailto:natalie.soltis@outlook.com) or send me a message on LinkedIn!
 <!---
 hi-names-nat/hi-names-nat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.